kalisio/water-level-forecasting/README.md

 Predicting the level of water in rivers can prove to be invaluable in areas with a high risk of flooding.
 While traditional methods are based primarily on physical model, another approach is emerging: artificial neural networks.

 This experiment is using TensorFlow and Long Short-Term Memory Recurrent Neural Networks.
+We would also like to have a look to https://facebook.github.io/prophet/.

 Background: research has shown that some weather parameters can be accurately predicted out to 72hrs using a 15 year data period of hourly measurements, why not water level ?